-Moving the zoom control toward W (🔁 thumbnail playback) in full-frame playback mode (CD14) displays images as thumbnails.
+Moving the zoom control toward \mathbf{W} (\blacksquare thumbnail playback) in full-frame playback mode (\square 14) displays images as thumbnails.

-- You can change the number of thumbnails displayed by moving the zoom control toward ₩ (➡) or T (9). - While using thumbnail playback mode, press the multi selector ▲▼◀▶ to select an image and then press the 🕲 button to display that image in full-frame playback mode.
+- You can change the number of thumbnails displayed by moving the zoom control toward W (➡) or T (Q). - While using thumbnail playback mode, press the multi selector ▲▼◀▶ to select an image and then press the button to display that image in fullframe playback mode. - While using calendar display mode, press ▲▼◀▶ to select a date and then press the ⊕ button to display the images captured on that day.